 Each week, Walmart, one of the largest retailers serve ‘nearly 260 million customers who visit our 11,504 stores under 65 banners in 28 countries and e-commerce websites and apps in 11 countries.’
 Their implementation of deep learning provides them with an understanding of their customers allowing them to not only be ‘a retailer competing in Silicon Valley’, but a company building ‘an internet technology company inside the world's largest retailer.’
 WalmartLabs aim to help people save money anytime, anywhere - in store, online and on mobile.

-At the Deep Learning Summit in Montreal, we will hear from Alessandro Magnani, Distinguished Data Scientist at WalmartLabs who will discuss how AI and machine learning can be applied in e-commerce, specifically in search, pricing, entity resolution, product classification, and recommendation.
+At the Deep Learning in Retail & Advertising Summit in London, we will hear from Alessandro Magnani, Distinguished Data Scientist at WalmartLabs who will discuss how AI and machine learning can be applied in e-commerce, specifically in search, pricing, entity resolution, product classification, and recommendation.

 Keen to get a to get a behind the scenes preview of what Alessandro gets up to at WalmartLabs, we caught up with him ahead of his presentation: